What Is a Ghostwriter?

 Most of my clients are business men and women who don’t have the time to write a book themselves, but have something important to share.
 Many want to share their personal life story, while others want a business book to teach others what they know.
 Sometimes people want to write a best-selling novel and need a little help.

 Ghostwriters hand over the rights to the book when the project is completed and become a “ghost.”
-Sometimes, we get a “with” credit on the cover or an acknowledgement inside, but other times we are sworn to secrecy.
+As mentioned above, sometimes we get a “with” or “as told to” credit on the cover or an acknowledgement inside, but mostly we are sworn to secrecy.

 What do ghostwriters write?